 In 2017, Music Confucius Institute (MCI) celebrated its 5th anniversary.
 On 16 June 2012, a cooperation agreement between the Royal Danish Academy of Music (RDAM) and the Central Conservatory of Music, Beijing was signed at an impressive ceremony marking the establishment of MCI.

-Through the course of these five years, MCI has worked to bridge Chinese and Western music, and thus create a better understanding of Chinese music and culture.
+Through the course of the five years, MCI has worked to bridge Chinese and Western music, and thus create a better understanding of Chinese music and culture.
 Through a great variety of activities, MCI has been engaged in bringing both contemporary and traditional Chinese music into 21st century music education.
-The latest recordings by our musicians and a new, short introduction film can also be found on this page.
+The latest recordings by our musicians and a short introduction film can also be found on this page.

 In a recent interview with the global news agency, GBTIMES, RDAM student Kalle Hakosalo tells about his fascination and experiences with Chinese music and MCI.
 Besides his studies as a percussionist, he attends classes at MCI to broaden his knowledge on special Chinese techniques, sounds, and the understanding of music.
 MCI Director Marianne Løkke Jakobsen believes the experiences with Chinese music give students at RDAM valuable tools and an awareness that will help them in the future careers.
-Read the whole interview here (in Danish).
+Read the whole interview here.

-Follow us on facebook for more information.
+Follow us on facebook for more information about all our events.